Esri/solutions-raster-functions/README.md

   * Variables extracted in sample data.

     These are 12 of a potential 139 that are available from the NAM CONUS 12km data downloaded from the NOAA site.
+The sample data supplied covers the area of the state of California in the United States of America.

 | Variable Name | Description |
 | ------ | ----- |